collapsed-stacks/startups/questions/9122/as-a-usa-company-how-to-pay-and-receive-money-from-clients-in-europe.md

 - tagged: `startup-costs`
 - score: 2

-<p>The scenario is: A USA company pays European clients on a monthly basis.
-The money transfer fees from a USA bank account to a European bank account are too high.</p>
+The scenario is: A USA company pays European clients on a monthly basis.
+The money transfer fees from a USA bank account to a European bank account are too high.

-<p>How can the USA company pay its European clients while incurring lower transfer fees?</p>
+How can the USA company pay its European clients while incurring lower transfer fees?

-<p>Can a USA company open up a bank account in the UK and then transfer money in batch from the USA bank account to a UK bank account and then pay out its clients in the European SEPA zone?
-How can this be done?</p>
+Can a USA company open up a bank account in the UK and then transfer money in batch from the USA bank account to a UK bank account and then pay out its clients in the European SEPA zone?
+How can this be done?